norm-l/teleop-robot/README.md

 1. Navigate to `~/catkin_ws/src` or wherever your `catkin_ws` folder is located.
 2. `git clone https://github.com/samisnotinsane/arq-teleop-robot.git`
 3. Navigate to `~/catkin_ws/src/arq-teleop-robot/launch` and continue with the below.

+You might need to `catkin_make` before attempting to launch.

 # 4. Starting